jchavez248/Application_DataManagement_SoftwareDevelopment_Projects/POS_VisualBasic/README.txt

 		   and helping manipulate buttons, panels, toolboxes, comboboxes, etc. on the user interface.
 		   This file allows developers to easily position these objects.

-Form1.Designer.vb - This file is used for the code that creates buttons, toolboxes, etc.
+Form1.Designer.vb - This file is used lets buttons utilize the event call functionality.
+The code here helps create buttons, toolboxes, etc.
                     and allows access to these objects from the scope from which they are defined.
-		    The code here lets buttons utilize the event call functionality.